-It can be difficult to check whether your own breath is bad!
-Here are some pointers to help you out, as well as advice on how to remedy the situation.
+It can be difficult to detect if your own breath is bad!
+Here are a few clues to get you on the right track and some tips on how to remedy the situation.

 You may suspect that you have bad breath if: